santiagosayshey/DigiBrain/content/AI Prompt.md

 You may also include the following elements in the callouts:

 - Tables: Please ensure that tables follow markdown formatting rules.
 - Images: Indicate where the image should be placed and provide a description so that I can find or create a suitable image (e.g., drawing a graph to illustrate Dijkstra's algorithm in Figma).
+This is very important.
+Whenever you want to include an image, You NEED to describe it.
+Perhaps write the explanation in a codeblock so that I know it can be deleted later.
 - Math: When including mathematical equations, please use Obsidian's formatting rules - `$ $` for inline equations and `$$ $$` for equation blocks.

 I have provided additional context on the desired notes below.
 Please use this information as a guide for what you should write: